Cbarrett770822/DATALAKESYNCMONGO/DEPLOYMENT_FIXES.md

 ## Issues Fixed

+### 0. Missing Logo Files

+**Issue**: The build was generating warnings about missing logo files referenced in the manifest.json file.

+**Fix**: Added placeholder logo files to the public directory:
+- logo192.png
+- logo512.png
+- favicon.ico

+Also added a generate-logo.html file that can be used to generate proper logo files if needed.

 ### 1. Missing @mui/x-date-pickers Dependency

 **Issue**: The build was failing because the `@mui/x-date-pickers` package was missing from the dependencies.